sagabanana/60daysofUdacity-Bertelsmann-Tech-Scholarship-AI/README.md

 Happy last day of 2020 and New Year!!:tada: :tada: :tada: :sparkles: :sparkles: :sparkles:

 ## 1/1/2020
-Created more teams and added #sg_strictly_projects pair project teams in a doc and added the link of that doc to the Channel Topic to preserve the info for a longer time - thanks @Palak.Udacity's suggestion.
+Day 23: Created more teams and added #sg_strictly_projects pair project teams in a doc and added the link of that doc to the Channel Topic to preserve the info for a longer time - thanks @Palak.Udacity's suggestion.
 Went over Lesson 2: Intro to AI and ML in Business

 I listened to a sage, a Zen monk talk at Google.
 Wrote and shared this gem talk to multiple channels, "Examine your life.
 Examine your motivation.
 Take some time to listen to his talk."